Associated name: Toon o’ Maxwell

 The Canadian Owenite settlement was founded by Jones on a tract of land at what is now Bright’s Grove.
 He named the settlement “Toon o’ Maxwell,” reportedly after Owen’s home in Scotland.
 A large two-storey log house with community kitchen and dining room was built, with side wings containing separate quarters for each family, grouped around three sides of a green square.
 Separate buildings for a school and a store were added later.
 Accounts seem to suggest that the main building was constructed in 1826 by local French settlers under contract, and that in 1827 Jones returned to Scotland and collected about him a group of disaffected home-weavers from the Rutherglen and Paisley districts.

 About twenty settlers arrived from Greenock in 1829 and in August 1830 his wife and five of his children joined them.
 One of Jones’ sons, Henry John, already in Canada, later kept a diary for much of his life which gives us the subsequent history of the settlement.
-His youngest daughter, Bessie, left the only sketch known of the colony’s main buildings, drawn when she was thirteen years old.
+His daughter, Bessie, left the only sketch known of the colony’s main buildings.

 Jones’ original intention had been to secure the whole of Sarnia township for his communal scheme, his idea presumably being Owen’s ideal of a population of 2000.
-Protracted negotiations with the Colonial office did not bear fruit, and finally in July 1834 he was granted 1000 acres (405 hectares) or so his previous naval rank allowed to incoming settlers.
+Protracted negotiations with the Colonial office did not bear fruit, and finally in July 1834 he was granted the 800 acres (324 hectares) his previous naval rank allowed to incoming settlers.
 Early in the year he returned to England to sort out various financial problems and while he was away, on May 17, 1834, the Maxwell commune burned to the ground and only the barn was saved.

 The community, never very secure, gradually broke up.
-As early as the first winter, some settlers had left over some dispute focused on tobacco rations, and by 1834, few were left to save the settlement.
-A new house was built at Maxwell, but in 1835 Jones had to return again to England on business affairs.
+As early as the first winter, some settlers had left over a dispute focused on tobacco rations, and by 1834 few were left to save the settlement.
+A new house was built at Maxwell, but in 1835 Jones had to return again to England on business matters.
 He was invested in Motherwell, and remained away for eight years.
 During this time he continuously wrote to his family urging them to form a family community with the few settlers who remained at Maxwell.
-He evidently kept up a continuous stream of letters proposing various cooperative schemes, and describing reform movements he was busy with in England, since his son, Henry Jones, records tiredly, “father is further gone in Socialism than ever.”
+He evidently kept up a continuous stream of letters proposing various cooperative schemes, and describing reform movements he was busy with in England, since his son, Henry, records tiredly, “father is further gone in Socialism than ever.”
 Jones returned to Canada in 1843, and died at Maxwell in 1852, his ideals still unfulfilled.

 References in initial 1985 publication: